MaastrichtU-IDS/data2services-pipeline/README.md

 ./shutdown.sh
 ```

+For MacOS make sure the `/data` repository is access has been granted

 ### Run

 The directory where are the files to convert needs to be in `/data` (to comply with Apache Drill path).